 - that the logical clarification of thoughts can only be achieved by analysis of the logical form of philosophical propositions, such as by using the formal grammar and symbolism of a logical system.

-- a rejection of sweeping philosophical systems and grand theories in favour of close attention to detail, as well as a defence of common sense and ordinary language against the pretensions of traditional Metaphysics and Ethics.
+- a rejection of sweeping philosophical systems and grand theories in favor of close attention to detail, as well as a defense of common sense and ordinary language against the pretensions of traditional Metaphysics and Ethics.